Art In the Time of COVID: Reinventing Myself

 But most of all I believe that reinventing myself is a way to take my art to a new level and to more effectively get my message out to those that matter most - victims, witnesses and survivors.

-Then along came David Hockney.
-Hockney is a favorite of mine.
+David Hockney is a favorite of mine.
 I like the way he thinks.
 He is always looking for new ways to present his ideas.
 He is always pushing boundaries in a relatable way.
 I started to follow what he was doing with his iPhone and iPad paintings.
 I started to use the same drawing program he used.
 Then in 2012, I went to the David Hockney: A Bigger Picture exhibition at the Royal Academy in London.
 It was an expansive eye-opening visual celebration that showed me the potential for creating large-scale art on my iPad.